GOSH Charity and Sparks National Funding Call 2022/2023 - FAQs

 Full applications and respective reviews will then be considered by the Charity’s Research Assessment Panel (RAP), who will make the final decision according to various criteria including remit, quality, feasibility, impact and value for money.
-The Panel is made up of the following members: Professor Pamela Kearns (Chair of the Panel, University of Birmingham), Professor Rosalind Smyth (UCL Great Ormond Street Institute of Child Health), Professor Eamonn Maher (University of Cambridge), Professor Raj Chopra (Apple Tree Partners), Associate Professor Tim Collier (London School of Tropical Hygiene and Medicine), Professor Veronica Swallow (Sheffield Hallam University), Dr Li Chan (Queen Mary University of London), Professor Caroline Wright (University of Exeter), Professor Carl Goodyear (University of Glasgow), Professor Rafael Yáñez-Muñoz (Royal Holloway University of London) and Professor James Boardman (University of Edinburgh).
+The Panel is made up of the following members: Professor Pamela Kearns (Chair of the Panel, University of Birmingham), Professor Carl Goodyear (Deputy Chair of the Panel, University of Glasgow) Professor Eamonn Maher (University of Cambridge), Professor Raj Chopra (Apple Tree Partners), Associate Professor Tim Collier (London School of Tropical Hygiene and Medicine), Professor Veronica Swallow (Sheffield Hallam University), Dr Li Chan (Queen Mary University of London), Professor Caroline Wright (University of Exeter), Professor James Boardman (University of Edinburgh) Dr Wael Kafienah (Bristol University), Professor Simone Di Giovanni (Imperial College London) and Professor Alan Parker (Cardiff University) .
 The Panel also includes two lay members: Yvonne Parry and Baroness Margaret Jay.
 Shortlisting of outline applications will be made by a subset of the RAP.

 9. What is the timeline for the application process?

-The deadline for outline applications is 5pm, Wednesday, 7 July 2021.
-Applicants will be notified in early September 2021 if they have been shortlisted to the next stage.
-The deadline for full applications will be in early October 2021.
-If you are invited to submit a full application, you will be informed of the final funding decision in March 2022.
+The deadline for outline applications is 5pm, Thursday, 7 July 2022.
+Applicants will be notified in early-mid September 2022 if they have been shortlisted to the next stage.
+The deadline for full applications will be in mid-October 2022.
+If you are invited to submit a full application, you will be informed of the final funding decision in March 2023.

 10. Is there an upper limit on the amount of funding I can apply for?